gableh/cvwohw/readme.txt

 	Admin check - checks if logged in user is an admin,does this by checking the permission the username has in blog_members.Admins have a permission of 1,non admins have their permission set to null.

 To do list:

-    add registration check,if username or email already exists in blog_members then will fail. add a regular members sidebar/control panel
-    prevent the 'Uncategorized' entry in blog_categories from being deleted. make the web page look pretty.
+    make the web page look pretty.

 Problems being faced: